 - Canada’s largest cities are ranked among the best student cities by the QS World University Rankings, with Montreal ranked the best student city in the world and Vancouver and Toronto not far behind.

-- Graduates can work in Canada for up to three years on an open post-graduation work permit (see below under ‘Earn’).
+- Graduates can first study and then work in Canada for up to three years on an open post-graduation work permit (see below under ‘Earn’).

 - Rather than closing the door on graduates who complete their studies in Canada or making things incredibly difficult, as some countries may do, Canada actively sets out to provide permanent residence pathways to students and graduates (see below under ‘Stay’).